How to Complete & File CMS-838 Medicare Credit Balance Reports: A Detailed Guide

 General

-The Paperwork Burden Reduction Act of 1995 was enacted to inform you about why the Government collects information and how it uses the information.
+The Paperwork Reduction Act of 1995 was enacted to inform you about why the Government collects information and how it uses the information.
 In accordance with sections 1815(a) and 1833(e) of the Social Security Act (the Act), the Secretary is authorized to request information from participating providers that is necessary to properly administer the Medicare program.
 In addition, section 1866(a)(1)(C) of the Act requires participating providers to furnish information about payments made to them, and to refund any monies incorrectly paid.
 In accordance with these provisions, all providers participating in the Medicare program are to complete a Medicare Credit Balance Report (CMS-838) to help ensure that monies owed to Medicare are repaid in a timely manner.

-The CMS-838 is specifically used to monitor identification and recovery of “credit balances” owed to Medicare.
+The CMS-838 is specifically used to monitor the identification and recovery of “credit balances” owed to Medicare.
 A credit balance is an improper or excess payment made to a provider as the result of patient billing or claims processing errors.
 Examples of Medicare credit balances include instances where a provider is:

 • Paid twice for the same service either by Medicare or by Medicare and another insurer;